AnyLog-co/documentation/training/Session I (Demo).md

 ```anylog
 blockchain seed from [ip:port]
 ```
+Note: the proper way to provide the metadata to a node is to enable the **blockchain synchronizer** service on the node.
+This process will update the node continuously with updates to the metadata.
+Details are available [here](../background%20processes.md#blockchain-synchronizer).

 ### Test node connectivity with peers
 A process to validate that the node can communicate with peers in the network.
 See details [here](../test%20commands.md#the-test-network-commands).